astechedu/WebDevOpsTutorial/terraform.cmds.md

     Helps in cleaning the work environment.
     The business benefits of defining infrastructure as code reduce the costs of system management and also lower the risk of unexpected problems that arise when modifications of infrastructure are implemented.

-There are two easy methods to install Terraform on Ubuntu 20.04.
-In this post, we will show you both options one by one.

 :arrow_right: <a name="install_terraform"></a>